Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Methods

 \tabref{tab:setup} gives an overview of the methods and parameters used for the GP runs.
 Actual implementations can be found under the same name in the \textit{deap} module.

-The function set is chosen such that the operators and functions are defined on the whole of $\R$.
-This allows for an easy evaluation and application of the expressions built from this set and prevents additional handling of corner cases, like singularities.
-This choice, though, puts a restriction on the number of possible solutions.
+The function set is chosen such that the operators and functions are defined on $\R$.
+This allows for an easy evaluation and application of the expressions built from this set and prevents additional handling of singularities.
+This choice, though, restricts the number of possible solutions.
 In principle, the inclusion of other functions and operators, such as $\log$, $\sqrt{~}$, or $1/x$, is conceivable and would lead to a different space of potential solutions.
-Where possible, other GP parameter values are chosen according to the best practices used by the GP community, see \cite{Koza1992GeneticProgramming,Luke2013Metaheuristics,Poli2008FieldGuide}.
-A relatively smaller population size and lower maximum number of generations is used to keep the computational cost within the allocated bounds of this project.
-In addition, for more involved cases a second stopping criterion is used where the learning is stopped when an error of the order of $10^{-5}$ is reached.
-Numerical integration is performed excessively during cost assessment for all of the investigated dynamical systems.
-As mentioned before, dopri5 is used as solver: This is an explicit Runge-Kutta method of order (4)5 with adaptive step size.
-If not otherwise stated, the maximum number of steps allowed during one call to the integrator defaults to $4000$, the relative tolerance to $10^{-6}$, and the absolute tolerance to $10^{-12}$.
-The pseudo-random number generator is seeded by a randomly selected unique seed for every GP run and never reinitialized during the same run.
+Where possible, other GP parameter values are chosen according to the best practices used by the GP community; see \cite{Koza1992GeneticProgramming,Luke2013Metaheuristics,Poli2008FieldGuide}.
+For more involved cases a second stopping criterion is used where the learning is stopped when an error of the order of $10^{-5}$ is reached.
+Numerical integration is performed during cost assessment for all of the investigated dynamical systems.
+As mentioned before, dopri5 is used as solver \cite{press2007numerical}: This is an explicit Runge--Kutta method of order (4)5 with adaptive step size.
+If not otherwise stated, the maximum number of steps allowed during one call is set to $4000$, the relative tolerance to $10^{-6}$, and the absolute tolerance to $10^{-12}$.
+The pseudorandom number generator is seeded by a randomly selected unique seed for every GP run and never reinitialized during the same run.
 The specific seed used in an experiment will be explicitly stated in the corresponding setup description.
 Results obtained from one experiment can thus be duplicated when this same seed is reused in another run of the experiment.